inchworks/picinch/docs/updates.md

 `1.2` Lists contributors with public slideshows on the public home page.

+`1.3` Adds a diary.
+Supports addition of information pages by the admin, and modification by the curator.
+See [Upgrading]({{ site.baseurl }}{% link upgrading.md %}) for changes from previous versions needed to use the new features.

 ## MariaDB Database
 The original example `docker-compose.yml` specified `db:image` as `mariadb:10.4`.
 PicInch needed no updates to work with `mariadb:11.4`, and this version will be supported by the MariaDB Foundation until May 2029.